 Undergraduate Admissions, Evaluation 4: the interview

 The interview is the fourth evaluation of the admissions procedure and results in a fourth and final mark out of 20.
-This mark is added to the three other marks awarded for the three stages of the application phase.
-Only candidates who have obtained a mark equal to or higher than the minimum mark set by Sciences Po for applications (mark /60) will be invited to interview.
+This mark is added to the three other marks awarded for the three stages of the application phase to obtain the final mark out of 80.

 In favouring discussion and dialogue, the interview allows for a real time assessment of the candidate’s motivations and intellectual ambitions for Sciences Po, ability to engage in discussion, and reaction when faced with contradiction and critique.
 It is designed to ensure that the applicant has the potential to succeed in a programme of study at Sciences Po.
 The interview also provides an opportunity to check the candidate’s speaking and presentation skills at the end of their time at secondary school.

 Interviews are conducted remotely for all French and international applicants, using a specialised digital platform.

 To find out about legal information pertaining to admission sessions held by video conference.

 - Interviews are conducted in French for all candidates who have applied through the Parcousup admissions platform, regardless of their selected programme.
 However, if the candidate is looking to enrol in one or more of the programmes taught in English at the Undergraduate College, the interview panel may ask some questions in English in order to assess the candidate’s linguistic level.

 - Candidates from international secondary school systems will be interviewed in French or in English, depending on the language of the programmes they wish to enrol in at Sciences Po.
 The command of English and/or French will be tested during the interview.